souravs17031999/pytorch-udacity/README.md

 and other resources which are really helpful to learn are - https://airtable.com/shrwVC7gPOuTJkxW0/tblUf4zxlIMLjwrbv

-Two problems solved till now :
+Two problems solved using neural networks:
 * MNIST HANDWRITTEN DIGITS DATASET CLASSIFICATION PROBLEM - IN THIS WE ARE GIVEN 28\*28 GREY SCALE HANDWRITTEN IMAGES , 64 EXAMPLES AND WE ARE REQUIRED TO PREDICT THE DIGIT CORRECTLY BY FIRING AND ACTIVATING ONE OF THE NEURONS IN THE OUTPUT LAYER.
 INPUT- 1 LAYER CONTAINING 784 NEURONS
 TWO HIDDEN LAYERS